nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `NextBigFish` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User requests to add a person to the list.
+2. NextBigFish adds the person and shows confirmation message.
+    Use case ends.

+**Extensions**

+* 2a.
+Person to be added in already in the list.

+    * 2a1.
+NextBigFish shows an error message.

+      Use case ends.

 **Use case: Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. NextBigFish shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. AddressBook deletes the person
+4. NextBigFish deletes the person.

     Use case ends.